zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 ## Certificates configuration options

-1. Certificates storage type.
+1. Certificates storage type

 You can instruct Zowe installation to store your certificates in a:
 - File-based keystore/truststore pair
 - IBM keyring

-2. Certificate file format.
+2. Certificate file format

 You need to acquire or generate certificates in the format accepted by the selected storage type.
 Vice-versa, if you already have digital certificates for your servers, you'd need to select the appropriate storage type that can host them.